Last Updated on by

 If you want to go scuba diving in Santa Marta, Taganga is the best place to do it.
 Taganga offers some of the best value scuba diving courses in the world without compromising on quality or safety.
 Ever since learning to dive in Utila I was eager to continue growing my dive skills and get my advanced open water diving certification.
 When I found out about the diving opportunities in Taganga, it felt like the perfect place to do it.

 After some research, I decided to do my advanced open water with Under Pressure Dive Taganga, which was a great experience.
-The PADI advanced open water diving course takes two days in total, and you do five dives during this time.
+The PADI advanced open water diving course takes two days, and you do five dives in total.
+As soon as I jumped in the water, I fell in love with diving all over again.

 The advanced open water course is all about getting more experience understanding, gain new underwater skills, and get certified to dive up to 30m.
 It’s pretty good value too.
 I paid $770, 000 COP/245 USD for the course, which included all my equipment, five dives, and PADI advanced open water certification.